-What is Polycystic Kidney Disease?
+What Is Polycystic Kidney Disease?

-Signs of Polycystic Kidney Disease in Cats
+Symptoms of Polycystic Kidney Disease in Cats

 Causes of Polycystic Kidney Disease

-How to Prevent Polycystic Kidney Disease
+Diagnosing Polycystic Kidney Disease in Cats

 The best way to definitively diagnose polycystic kidney disease in a cat is through imaging diagnostics—most commonly an ultrasound.
 An ultrasound is the fastest, safest, and least invasive way to diagnose PKD, but an x-ray may be necessary to check overall kidney function in more advanced cases.
 Your vet may also perform blood and fluid analysis and genetic testing.
 Genetic testing only indicates the presence of the gene and does reveal the severity or progression of the disease.

 There is no cure for polycystic kidney disease, but there are treatments available to manage symptoms and keep the kidney functioning for as long as possible.
 The treatment of PKD is similar to that of any kidney disease in a cat.
 Your cat may be prescribed antibiotics, anti-inflammatories, pain medications, appetite stimulants, fluid therapy, and a specialized diet.
 Your vet may also drain the cysts, but this only acts as temporary relief, and typically, there are too many cysts to drain.

 The only way to prevent polycystic kidney disease is to ensure that cats with the PKD gene are not bred.
 Screening Persians and other high-risk breeds for the presence of PKD1 must be done prior to breeding, and any cats that test positive for the gene must not be bred.

 Symptoms can usually be managed effectively until chronic renal failure occurs, at which point your cat will become terminal.
 Secondary infections, such as sepsis, may also lead to death.